aip-dev/site-generator/README.md

 Of the models, there are three models in particular that matter:

-- **Site:** A singleton that provides access to all scopes, AIPs, and static pages.
+- **Site:** A singleton that provides access to all scopes, AEPs, and static pages.
 This is sent to every template as the `site` variable.
-- **AIP:** A representation of a single AIP, including both content and metadata.
-This is sent to the AIP rendering template as the `aip` variable.
+- **AEP:** A representation of a single AEP, including both content and metadata.
+This is sent to the AEP rendering template as the `aep` variable.
-- **Scope:** A group of AIPs that apply to a particular scope.
+- **Scope:** A group of AEPs that apply to a particular scope.
 The "general" scope is special, and is the "root" group.
-This is sent to the AIP _listing_ template as the `scope` variable.
+This is sent to the AEP _listing_ template as the `scope` variable.

 Templates are [jinja2][] files in the `templates/` directory.